laugual/nft-marketplace-contracts/README.md

 * `NFT Collection` - Token collection.
 Current approach follows "no-token-wallet" idea.

-The idea behind this is that a person can (and should) have multiple collections that group NFTs logically.
-Logical grouping implies keeping "Flower NFTs" in one collection, "Coin NFTs" in the other, "Pokemon NFT cards" in third, etc.
+The idea behind Collections is that a person can _(and should)_ have multiple collections that group NFTs logically.
+Logical grouping implies keeping `Flower NFTs` in one collection, `Coin NFTs` in the other, `Pokemon NFTs` in third, etc.

-Collection also has media (like NFT does) and is used to keep Collection cover and description.
+Collection also has media _(like NFT does)_ and is used to keep Collection cover and description.

 * `Token` - Original TIP-3 NFTs suggested having a wallet that keeps the list of IDs, and each ID represents an NFT.
-This approach limits the freedom of NFT creation as NFTs are "faceless" IDs that mean nothing without target media.
+This approach limits the freedom of NFT creation as NFTs are `faceless` IDs that mean nothing without target media.

 Our approach extends NFTs to be `Token = Contract`, each NFT is a separate contract that holds arbitrary attributes and has the owner.